SebastianErtner/Obsidian-Economics/Solow growth model.md

 The Solow growth model is a simple model that captures the growth of output over time.
+It has no microfoundation.

 Central assumptions:
 + closed economy $I = S+(T-G)$